devkanro/Meta.Vlc/README.md

 01.Auto correct DAR
 Now we can auto correct DAR and video display size by load SAR.
 It used for fix sometimes video size is wrong.

 02.Add AspectRatio property
-Now we can change the aspect ratio of video by this property.
+Now we can change the aspect ratio of video by `VlcPlayer.AspectRatio` property.

 ###07.18
 SHA: 5d4144ba64d568b36cd789e482e9ed1281525c25